About the Economic Impact Analysis Tool

 For a government agency such as FORHP, the Economic Impact Analysis Tool shows the return on public investment, including:

 - Direct impacts.
-Measured by grant-related purchases made in the community and the number of jobs generated by grantee activities (e.g., wages, salaries and benefits paid directly to grant-supported employees)
+Measured by grant-related purchases made in the community and the number of jobs generated by grantee activities (such as, wages, salaries and benefits paid directly to grant-supported employees)

 - Indirect impacts.
 Spending that occurs when the firms that sell goods and services to the grantee spend locally, making purchases and hiring workers to meet demand caused by the grantee’s spending